Westerline/SQL/README.md

 # SQL Tools Repository

-* This repository is a collection of tool-oriented Transact-SQL scripts.
+* This repository is a collection of tool-oriented Transact-SQL scripts and stored proceedures.
 These tools are meant to perform one or two simple tasks.
 For more complex sequences, you can mix and match tools.
 * If parameterized input is appropriate, the tool or script is wrapped in a PowerShell script.
 All other tools are created as T-SQL scripts.

 ## Getting Started